ebraiz/Laravel-Auth/README.md

+Follow the steps to install Laravel Authentication in your application

-## Install Laravel in htdocs folder:
+## Install Laravel Globally in htdocs folder

 composer global require laravel/installer